Four students walk away from the International Center behind them.

 Enjoy free ice cream, meet new international students, and learn about ways to get connected!

-• Location: International Center, Room 3119 and Lobby
+• Location: International Center, Lobby

 Campus and Downtown Davis Tours